vsoch/vsoch.github.io/_posts/2018/2018-10-31-hacktoberfest.md

 American, reading the endless stream of content on my "little internet," or my phone with improperly lit screens to keep me up well beyond what my biological clock would allow otherwise.
-This was the time that a series of chained events the combination of Github and Digital Ocean's Hacktoberfest, Open Source Spirit, Avocados and dinosaur creativity would lead to...
+This was the time that a series of chained events
+- the combination of Github and Digital Ocean's Hacktoberfest, Open Source Spirit, Avocados and dinosaur creativity would lead to...

 ## The 12 Days of Halloweenie

 ```
-$ docker run vanessa/40-avocados markdown
+$ docker run vanessa/40-avocados
 ```

-Today I will tell you a story written by a container, using a script that is driven by a tested tiny database of items that add up to $40, currently a reasonably sized set that have been contributed from Hacktoberfest fun in under 24 hours.
+Today I will tell you a story written by a container, using a script that is driven by a tested tiny database of items that add up to $40, currently a reasonably sized set that have been contributed via Hacktoberfest fun in under 24 hours.
 This was unplanned, unexpectedly fun, and it all came together in under 24 hours!
 In this post, as you will see, I will tell you how my Halloweenie came to be.